tcrundall/chronostar-tng/docs/source/quickstart.rst

 Quickstart
 ----------
-Chronostar provides three command line tools: :code:`fit-component`, :code:`fit-mixture` and :code:`fit-chronostar`.
+Chronostar provides three command line tools for analyzing data: :code:`fit-component`, :code:`fit-mixture` and :code:`fit-chronostar`.
 Each of these tools serve as entry points to different levels of complexity.

+There are also two helper tools :code:`prepare-data` and :code:`plot-features`.
+:code:`prepare-data` assists users in converting fits tables from Gaia into the appropriate format expected by Chronostar. :code:`plot-features` is a convenience tool that plots various 2D projections of the data's feature space, as well as colour magnitude diagrams.

 If you'd prefer to stay in python, sample scripts are explained in :doc:`Scripts <scripts>`, or you may peruse the pre-written provided scripts